genetics-statistics/GEMMA/README.md

 ## Setup

-*Explain that there are two ways to install GEMMA on your computer;
+There are two ways to install GEMMA: (1) download the precompiled binaries, or (2) compiling GEMMA from source.
+The first option is much simpler, and is therefore recommended
-give pros and cons of each approach.*

-### Using precompiled executables
+### Using precompiled binaries

-### Building from source
+### Building binaries from source

 *We provide a simple Makefile which will need to be customized; please see the comments at the top of the Makefile.
 Explain why we